Muth008/interview-homework/database/README.md

 ## Setup

-1. **Environment Variables**: Ensure your `.env` file contains the necessary environment variables (`MYSQL_ROOT_PASSWORD` and `MYSQL_USER_PASS`).
+1. **Environment Variables**: Ensure your `.env` file contains the necessary environment variables (`MYSQL_ROOT_PASSWORD`, `MYSQL_USER_NAME` and `MYSQL_USER_PASSWORD`).
 These variables are used by the MySQL service and the custom initialization script.

 2. **Docker Compose File**: The `docker-compose.yml` file defines the MySQL database and phpMyAdmin services.
-It uses the environment variables for configuration and mounts the `custom-init.sh` script for database initialization.
+It uses the environment variables for configuration and mounts the `/initialization/custom-init.sh` script for database initialization.
 You can find the Docker Compose file in the [database directory](database/docker-compose.yml).

 3. **SQL Scripts**: Place your SQL initialization scripts in the `sql-scripts/` directory.
 The `custom-init.sh` script will execute these scripts and replace any password placeholders with the actual password set in the `.env` file.